Pesto brings back strong memories of various times in my life.

 It’s a welcome change from the usual BBQ-sauced cookout offerings, just the thing to jazz up those chicken breasts that you have defrosting in the fridge.
 With or without fresh herbs, all of the ingredients are readily available at any time of year.

 It’s also a fantastic spread for sandwiches, and it’s tasty on pasta, too.
 Try folding it into mashed potatoes.
-Toss it with raw carrots before roasting, or after they’ve been lightly steamed.
+Toss it with raw carrots before roasting, or after they’ve been pressure cooked.
 Or serve a dollop on top of a bowl of homemade hummus, with chips or pita bread for dipping.

 I actually recommend making a double batch, so you can save the leftover sauce for use throughout the week.